 The simplest ingredients come together to make this prized cut of meat shine like the star it is.
-This grilled venison backstrap recipe comes out perfect every time and is my favorite way to enjoy this tender cut of meat all year long.
+I've tested this grilled venison backstrap recipe 50+ times, so you know it will come out perfect every time!
+This recipe is my favorite way to enjoy this tender cut of meat all year long.
 Give it a try today!

 Jump to: